 In some cases of particularly complicated hand trauma, surgeons need to use larger incisions.
 But regardless of the method used, the Utah Orthopaedics team always focuses on excellent results.

-At Utah Orthopaedics, the expert fellowship-trained hand surgeons offer compassionate care using state-of-the-art techniques.
+At Utah Orthopaedics, Dr. Illing, a fellowship-trained orthopaedic hand surgeon offers compassionate care using state-of-the-art techniques.
 Call the office today or book an appointment online for help with hand and wrist pain.